droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 Vladimir attacks if the players attack him first, or if he deems further conversation unnecessary.
 If the players ask to restore Argynvost’s skull to the mausoleum, he falters briefly, then shakes his head.
 “You are too dangerous to be left alive," he rumbles.
 “Your antagonism to von Zarovich is a threat I shall not tolerate.
 When you lie in the ground, perhaps then I shall complete the task you have set yourselves upon—but not until the last breath has left your bodies."

-When Vladimir enters his second phase, four **phantom warriors** materialize to aid him.
+When Vladimir start the combat, two **[Phantom Knights scaled to 6th level](https://2e.aonprd.com/Monsters.aspx?ID=3135)** materialize to aid him.
 The phantom warriors fight to the death.

+Vladimir can switch between phases freely using a single concentrate action.

 In addition, the first time a player enters the mausoleum, Vladimir uses one of his reactions to summon a ring of black fire encircling the cemetery.
 Read: